kluctl/kluctl/docs/get-started.md

 ## Choose one of the examples

-You can choose whatever example you like from the clones repository.
+You can choose whatever example you like from the cloned repository.
 We will however continue this guide by referring to the `simple-helm` example found in that repository.
 Change the current directory:

 ```sh